Dazurashi/hundred-days-of-code/README.md

 ## Day 14
 ### Higher-Lower
 In this game/quiz the user tries to guess which of the two given famous people have bigger social media following.

+## Day 15
+### Coffee Machine
+Somehow tried to mimic the funtionality of coffee machine found in cafes or homes.
+Doesn't leak onto your keyboard.